↑

 Jump to Recipe

 A perfectly Baked Sweet Potato is easier than you think!
 Learn how to bake sweet potatoes quickly and easily with my foolproof method!
-Sweet and fluffy on the inside with a delightfully crispy skin, these baked sweet potatoes make the perfect side dish for every occasion.
-Go sweet OR savory – your choice!
-Looking for more tasty side dishes?
-Make sure to try my famous Cranberry Sauce and Twice Baked Potato Casserole!
+This baked sweet potato recipe delivers every time – fluffy on the inside with a delightfully crispy skin, these baked sweet potatoes make the perfect side dish for every occasion.
+Go sweet or savory – your choice!

-Baked Sweet Potato
+Baked Sweet Potato Recipe

 If there ever was a perfect side dish to any and every meal, the baked sweet potato would have to be it.
-Unlike a traditional baked potato, the sweet potato has the option of going sweet or savory (more on that below), packs a ton of vitamins and nutrition, and is arguably the most kid-friendly vegetable on the planet.
+Unlike a traditional baked potato, the sweet potato has the option of going sweet or savory (more on that below), packs a ton of vitamins and nutrition and is arguably the most kid-friendly vegetable on the planet.

 How To Bake Sweet Potatoes